TotallyInformation/node-red-contrib-uibuilder/README.md

 Please feel free to contribute a pull request if you would like to,

-- Add sender IP address when sending msg from browser - so that Node-RED can differentiate where things are comming from.
-  The `_socketId` obviously already identifies the originator technically but additional info might be helpful.
-  _Possibly make this optional.
-Maybe have other optional data too such as device_

 - Copy template files to local override folder if not already existing - this will save users having to hunt down the template files which exist in this module.
   _We might need to add some checks for updated master templates though?
 Not sure._